batdevis/vagrant-rails-project-box/README.md

+## checkout the new project: https://github.com/batdevis/devbox, this is no longer maintained

 Forked from https://github.com/jpettersson/vagrant-rails-project-box

 Having fun installing all that software needed to start a new rails project?
 No?
 Then use this VM instead.
 Until I have finished the documentation read this to find out why this is a great thing: